bigcommerce/checkout-sdk-js/README.md

 ## Features

-The Checkout JS SDK is a client-side JavaScript library for our [Storefront Checkout Web API](https://developer.bigcommerce.com/api/v3/storefront.html).
+The [Checkout JS SDK](https://developer.bigcommerce.com/api-docs/cart-and-checkout/checkout-sdk) is a client-side JavaScript library for our [Storefront Checkout API](https://developer.bigcommerce.com/api-reference/cart-checkout/storefront-checkout-api).
 It provides all the methods that are required to complete a checkout process, for example:
 * Sign in a customer and begin the checkout process
 * Set shipping, billing and other required information
 * Pay for the order and complete the checkout process